Starlink Internet Review: Plans, Pricing, and Speeds

 Starlink is the only satellite internet provider that requires you to purchase its equipment instead of leasing it.
 When you sign up, you'll receive a self-install kit that comes with everything you need to get online right away—including the satellite dish (nicknamed Dishy McFlatface by Elon Musk and SpaceX), the Wi-Fi router, an AC power supply, and the proprietary cables that connect everything.

-The Standard Kit costs $599, and the Flat High Performance Kit is $2,500.
+The Standard Kit costs $349, the Mini is $599, and the Flat High Performance Kit is $2,500.
 Why so much for the High Performance?
-It’s designed to capture signals from more satellites to stay connected while moving, making it the only option for the in-motion packages (aka yachts).
+It’s designed to capture signals from more satellites to stay connected while moving.
+You'll likely see these used by enterprises on the ocean, such as freighters and cruise ships.

 Starlink also sells its routers separately if you need to replace the one in your kit or use it as a mesh node to extend the reach of your Wi-Fi.
 For U.S. customers, Starlink offers a one-year limited warranty on its equipment.